-As part of the Board's commitment to continue improvement, an ongoing professional development and training programme is in place for directors.
+As part of the Board's commitment to continue improvement, an ongoing professional development and programme is in place for directors.
 The Company ensures that the necessary resources for developing and updating its directors' knowledge and capabilities are provided as and when required.
-The Board has reviewed the professional development and ongoing education of directors for the year under review.
+The Board has reviewed the professional development and ongoing education of directors.